-The University makes every effort, within the limitations of Ohio law, to protect the identity of sexual assault victims.
-If a sexual assault victim wishes to remain anonymous or not to file a police report, UAPD honors their request while still offering them referrals to medical care and/or counseling, as well as making appropriate referrals to the Title IX Coordinator(s) and SCCS.
+The University makes every effort, in compliance to Ohio law, to protect the identity of sexual assault victims.
+If sexual assault victims wish to remain anonymous or not file a police report, UAPD honors their request while still offering them referrals to medical care and/or counseling, as well as making appropriate referrals to the Title IX Coordinator(s) and SCCS.